 - Turn right and go straight, we are the first place on the left after the tourist police check point.

 - Hotel Maya Tulum/ Carretera Tulum -Boca Paila, Km 7, between El Pez and Hemingway Zona Hotelera.
 Front desk: 52-1-984-116-4495.

-Finding your Maya Tulum Shuttle DriverA transportation representative will be standing right outside the airport exit door holding a MAYA TULUM RESORT sign.
+Finding your Maya Tulum Shuttle DriverA transportation representative will be standing across the road, a short distance from the airport exit doors holding a MAYA TULUM RESORT sign.
 Please find this person immediately, because your driver might be waiting outside of the airport grounds for a call from this representative.
-If the representative is not immediately outside the exit doors, they could be on the other side of the road, directly across from the exit.
+Only speak with representatives holding a sign with the Maya Tulum logo.
+Also, this representative will have your name on a list with your flight details.
 If you cannot find the representative, please call Maya Tulum at: +52-1-984-116-4495 (if calling from a US cell phone, dial 011-521-984-116-4495) Flight Delays and Cancellations The Maya Tulum representative at the airport is monitoring all incoming flights.
 If your flight is delayed, there is no need to contact the resort, as our transportation team will automatically make corrective arrangements to the transportation schedule.
 In case of a missed or cancelled flight, please contact the resort directly at +52-1-984-116-4495 or +52-1-984-151-9344.
 You can also email the front desk: firstname.lastname@example.org.

 Address and phone numberHotel Maya Tulum Carretera Tulum – Boca Paila Punta Allen, KM 7 Tulum, Quintana Roo, Mexico CP77780 Phone: 011-52-1-984-116-4495

 HoursThe reception office is open from 7am to 10pm daily.